Previously – The Matsuyama Bloom – Exploring Matsuyama

 Things to Dōgo Onsen:

-As we did stay in the nearby hot spring hotel, the entrance to the bathhouse was probably more about “looking” at the interior and had an experience of what it’s like.
+We stayed in the nearby hot spring hotel, Chaharu, the entrance to the bathhouse was probably more about “looking” at the interior and had an experience of what it’s like.
 We did dressed in out bathrobes and outdoor slippers and walked around the area :P.

 There’s a shuttle bus at the bus stop right next to the tram station, and it took us ~ 45 mins to get to the Matsuyama terminal.
 Speedboat took us from Matsuyama port to Hiroshima in less than 1.5 hours.